 The Galleon trial has illuminated the otherwise quiet reality that the network of informal sharing of information is no longer acceptable or a reliable means for promotion.
 In order to avoid vulnerability to a Galleon-like situation, firms need to examine and strengthen their compliance efforts.
 The first and most basic step in this endeavor is to educate on the rules of approved business practices.
 The next is to enforce these standards and ensure they become a fundamental component of operations.
 Lastly, firms should recognize that prevention is the best way to avoid involvement in, or exposure to, fraud and introducing a hotline is a productive means to that end.

-Kenneth Springer, a Certified Fraud Examiner, is president and founder of Corporate Resolutions Inc. and co-author of “Digging for Disclosure: Tactics for Protecting Your Firm’s Assets from Swindlers, Scammers and Imposters” (FT Press; January 2011).
+About the Author Kenneth Springer, a Certified Fraud Examiner, is president and founder of Corporate Resolutions Inc. and co-author of “Digging for Disclosure: Tactics for Protecting Your Firm’s Assets from Swindlers, Scammers and Imposters” (FT Press; January 2011).
 A former special agent of the Federal Bureau of Investigation, Mr. Springer has conducted business-related investigations and intelligence gathering for over thirty years.
 Corporate Resolutions Inc. conducts background checks and business intelligence globally and offers a suite of other specialized investigative services, to include an Ethics Hotline.
 The company is headquartered in New York with offices in Hong Kong, London, Miami and Boston.